sklee16/sklee16.github.io/Resume.md

 # Volunteer Experience
 ### Workforce Council
 #### Directorate Chair (2023 - Present)
-* Organize and plan for professional development, leadership forums, morale events, and fundraising events
+* Coordinate and plan for professional development and leadership forums for both civilian and military
+* Organize morale events and fundraising events to enhance camaraderie of the workforce
+* Responsible for developing and overseeing workforce programs

 ### Women in Science Program
 #### Mentor (2018 - 2020)